iree-org/iree/docs/website/docs/developers/performance/profiling-with-tracy.md

 cmake --build ../iree-build/ --target iree-run-module
 ```

+The Memory window in the Tracy profiler should then show callstacks for each
+allocation:

 [![Tracy memory callstacks](https://github.com/openxla/iree/assets/4010439/c0732eec-3fc5-476b-8e6a-fa8c8631eaac)](https://github.com/openxla/iree/assets/4010439/c0732eec-3fc5-476b-8e6a-fa8c8631eaac)

 #### Options for the `llvm-cpu` backend

+When using the `llvm-cpu` backend (`--iree-hal-target-backends=llvm-cpu` with
+`--device=local-task` or `--device=local-sync`), these options are available:

 * The `--iree-llvmcpu-link-embedded=false` flag uses the "system" linker
     (.so/.dylib/.dll) instead of the generic